BerraAlkis/BerraAlkis/README.md

 ### Hi there 👋
 I'm Berra Alkış.
-I am a freshman student at Bilkent University.
-I am studying CS.
+I am a second year CS student at Bilkent University.
 <!--
 **BerraAlkis/BerraAlkis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.